WWCO: Top 40 hits

 By the 1960s, WWCO was the first station in Waterbury to play rock and roll records and had a Top 40 format.
 On-air personalities during this era included Bob "Records" Crager, Les Davis, Joe Mulhall (later known as Ken Griffin in Hartford and Los Angeles), Bob Rouge and "Wildman Steve" Gallon.
 Davis and WWCO were featured in an article in the April 25, 1955, edition of Life magazine.

-During the 1960s and the 1970s, WWCO was owned by TV entertainer Merv Griffin and operated as "1240 Super Music C-O." In 1967, WCCO added an FM station, WCCO-FM 104.1 MHz (now WMRQ).
+During the 1960s and the 1970s, WWCO was owned by TV entertainer Merv Griffin and operated as "1240 Super Music C-O".
+In 1967, WWCO added an FM station, WWCO-FM 104.1 (now WMRQ-FM).
 On-air personalities during this era included Tom Collins, later known as Joe Cipriano, the voice of the Fox network, CBS and NBC.

-Adult Contemporary and Oldies
+Adult contemporary and oldies

-The station evolved from Top 40 to an adult contemporary format (called "All-Star Music WWCO") at about the same time as WKCI (KC-101) switched from Easy Listening to Adult Top 40 as "KC-101."
+The station evolved from Top 40 to an adult contemporary format (called "All-Star Music WWCO") at about the same time as WKCI (KC-101) switched from easy listening to adult Top 40 as "KC-101".
 WKCI's switch to the new format may have hastened WWCO's departure from Top 40.
 Some WWCO personalities left to take jobs at KC-101.

-In 1984, WCCO was sold to Westport resident Sam Brownstein and abandoned the "All-Star" format.
-It switched to 1950s and 60s Oldies under the direction of Program Director Mike Dowling.
+In 1984, WWCO was sold to Westport resident Sam Brownstein and abandoned the "All-Star" format.
+It switched to 1950s and 1960s oldies under the direction of program director Mike Dowling.

-Urban Nights
+Urban nights

-The station found success with a night–time Urban Contemporary format called "Nightflight" which it used from 1984 to 1989.
+The station found success with a night–time urban contemporary format called "Nightflight" which it used from 1984 to 1989.
 Ricky "J" was one of the DJs.
-Later financial issues caused WWCO to terminate some of its personalities and to carry Unistar's "Niche 29" Adult Album Rock (AOR) format.
+Later financial issues caused WWCO to terminate some of its personalities and to carry Unistar's "Niche 29" adult album rock (AOR) format.

-WWCO was sold to Winthrop Broadcasting, whose relatives owned Waterbury's WQQW 1590 AM (now silent).
+WWCO was sold to Winthrop Broadcasting, whose relatives owned Waterbury's WQQW (1590 AM; now silent).
 WWCO relocated from its longtime location on the Straits Turnpike in Middlebury to a new studio in Waterbury.
-By 1990, WWCO again returned to its old Top 40 format, again as "1240 Super Music 'C-O." Steve Skipp returned for a short tenure as Program Director, after which Wally Mann succeeded him and continued in that position as the station switched back to an oldies format.
+By 1990, WWCO again returned to its old Top 40 format, again as "1240 Super Music 'C-O".
+Steve Skipp returned for a short tenure as program director, after which Wally Mann succeeded him and continued in that position as the station switched back to an oldies format.

-General Manager Tom Coffey and former WWYZ salesman Rob Johnson formed Mattatuck Communications and purchased the station.
+General manager Tom Coffey and former WWYZ salesman Rob Johnson formed Mattatuck Communications and purchased the station.
 The studios moved to a new location.
 While most AM stations had already abandoned contemporary music, WWCO, and its on-air talent, continued into the early 1990s.

 Buckley Broadcasting and Connoisseur Media

-WWCO was then sold to Connecticut-based Buckley Broadcasting, the parent of WDRC 1360 AM in Hartford.
-WWCO moved to WDRC's studios in Bloomfield.
-WWCO then began broadcasting the same programming as WDRC.
-WDRC's ]talk radio format was known as "The Talk of Connecticut."
+WWCO was then sold to Connecticut-based Buckley Broadcasting, the parent of WDRC in Hartford.
+WWCO moved to WDRC's studios in Bloomfield and began broadcasting the same programming as WDRC.
+WDRC's talk radio format was known as "The Talk of Connecticut".
 It also included AM stations in Meriden and Torrington.

 On March 5, 2014, Buckley Broadcasting announced that it would sell its Connecticut radio stations, including WWCO, to Connoisseur Media.
-The sale was consummated on July 7, 2014 at a price of $7,922,035.
+The sale was consummated on July 7, at a price of $7,922,035.